 Preparation Related Chargebacks

-Amazon requires that packaging and product preparation be in compliance with their regulations.
-If they aren’t, they can charge compliance penalties from 70 cents to $2.00 per unit.
-This includes bubble wrapping, taping, boxing, bagging and suffocation warnings.
+Amazon requires that packaging and product preparation comply with its regulations.
+They can charge compliance penalties from 70 cents to $2.00 per unit if they aren’t.
+This includes bubble wrapping, taping, boxing, bagging, and suffocation warnings.

-To dispute preparation-related charges, be sure your processes include photographs of open as well as sealed cartons so that the product is clearly visible.
+To dispute preparation-related charges, be sure your processes include photographs of open and sealed cartons so that the product is clearly visible.
 If needed, include measurements from your product specs.
 We also recommend completing a root cause analysis to identify the critical items that drive the largest dollar and volume of chargebacks.

 Transportation Chargebacks

-Amazon’s delivery rules are strict, as non-compliance slows down the high-volume fulfillment center receivings.
+Amazon’s delivery rules are strict, as non-compliance slows down the high-volume fulfillment centers’ receiving.
 Vendors make frequent transportation-related mistakes, resulting in chargebacks for appointment mistakes, paperwork, or carrier selection.
-You need to be careful that you and your carrier are aligned with respect to delivery requirements and that it is correctly reflected in Carrier Central.
+You need to be careful that you and your carrier are aligned with respect to delivery requirements and that they are correctly reflected in Carrier Central.
 Watch out for duplicate entries, which are also subject to chargebacks.

-You can dispute these charges if you provide proof of delivery showing delivery of product or documents on time, as well as the inbound shipment appointment (ISA) number.
+You can dispute these charges if you provide proof of delivery showing delivery of the product or documents on time and the inbound shipment appointment (ISA) number.

 Types of Transportation-Related Chargebacks

-- If instead, you ship prepaid with your own choice of carrier (vs. Amazon’s), and they do not deliver on schedule, it will cost you from $90 for LTL to $250 for TL.
+- If, instead, you ship prepaid with your own carrier (vs. Amazon’s), and they do not deliver on schedule, it will cost you from $90 for LTL to $250 for TL.

 - Import Vendor.
 For On-Time Window violations or Late Booking, it could cost you 3% of the cost of the product.
 For late delivery of Import Documents, $150 for the first three days, then an additional $50 per day afterward.

-- No Routing Request: For “collect” shipments where Amazon pays the freight, shippers are supposed to create advance routing requests.
+- No Routing Request: Shippers should create advance routing requests for “collect” shipments where Amazon pays the freight.
 If they fail to do so, or if the date is outside the shipping window, it will lead to a chargeback.

 - Orders not delivered within the window will be canceled by Amazon, resulting in another sizable chargeback for non-compliance.